silnrsi/font-kedebideri/documentation/source/resources.md

 ## Rendering and application support

 These fonts will work normally like any other fonts in most applications.
-Since the writing system requires special diacritic positioning, and reordering, the application/OS will need to support OpenType.
+Since the writing system requires special diacritic positioning and kerning, the application/OS will need to support OpenType.

-These fonts also include OpenType features for character alternates and stylistic sets.
-For information on the specific features available in these fonts see [Font features](features.md).

-If special font features are to be activated the application will need to provide a way to turn on the feature or choose the feature setting.
-Details of current application support, and specific techniques for activating features, are on the [Using Font Features](http://software.sil.org/fonts/features) help page.

 ## Web fonts